wot-oss/wot-dtdl-converter/README.md

-# Wot-Converter
+# Wot-DTDL-Converter
-A two way converter for TM files
+A two way converter for TM and DTDL files

 # Project structure
 The application is a .NET 6.0  solution composed of three main sub-projects: